brndnmtthws/optimal-buy-cbpro/README.md

     * Change the BTC, ETH, and LTC deposit addresses
     * Put the correct API keys in
-    * Check the deposit amount
+    * Check the deposit amount (start with something small, like $150, to make sure it actually works first)
     * Check the timer dates

 1. Enable the systemd units: